tonylixu/os/chapter-1/exercise.md

 ### What is the main difficulty that a programmer must overcome in writingan operating system for a real-time environment?
 * The task scheuduling.
 If a task doesn't complete in a certain time frame, it will cause a breakdown of the entire system.
 A programmer must make sure the response time doesn't exceed the time constraint.

+### Keeping in mind the various definitions of operating system, consider whether the operating system should include applications such as web browsers and mail programs.
+Argue both that it should and that it should not, and support your answers.
+* I think the OS should not embedd applications like web browser, mail and etc. First of all, there are applications, should stay out of kernel space.
+Second, include these applications could make OS more and more fat.
+Third, the more applications you embedded in OS, the more security risk and volunerabilities you are putting into the OS.